 Management of complex social-ecological systems is of paramount importance and societal relevance.
-There is an increasing understanding that these systems are complex with multiple interconnected feedbacks and drivers, and that decision-making occurs within an environment of changing context.
+There is an increasing understanding that these systems include multiple interconnected feedbacks and drivers, and that decision-making occurs within an environment of changing context.

-SESS strives to become a center of excellence, leading international scientific advances that focus on theory and practice of simulation of social-ecological systems.
+SESS strives to become a center of excellence, leading international scientific advances on theory and practice of simulation of social-ecological systems.

-We work with complex software simulations, data sets from GIS, agricultural/farming systems and weather, and have life cycle models for diverse species of insects, bird and mammals, as well as people.
+We work with complex software simulations, GIS, agricultural systems and weather data, and have ALMaSS species models for insects, bird and mammals, as well as people.

-The SESS approach is ideally suited to address questions of integrating food, energy generation and natural resources in circular sustainable economies.
-Such as:
+Our approach is ideal to address questions of integrating food, energy generation, and natural resources in circular sustainable economies, as:

-In 2020, Aarhus University established the Social-Ecological Systems Simulations Centre (SESS), part of Aarhus University and based at the Department of Ecoscience, Aarhus C.
+In 2020, Aarhus University established the Social-Ecological Systems Simulation centre, now based at the Department of Ecoscience in Aarhus C.

-SESS has collaborations with European and national institutions (e.g. EFSA & Miljø-og Fødevareministeriet), as well as scientific establishments, agroindustry organisations and NGOs, throughout Europe.
+SESS has collaborations with European and national institutions (e.g. EFSA & the Danish Enrivonmental Protection Agency), as well as scientific establishments, agroindustry organisations and NGOs, throughout Europe.

 We collaborate with researchers from Europe through development of the ALMaSS model system.